-In general, the medical withdrawal (for psychological/mental health reasons) is intended to help a student in an acute and often crisis situation who may be in the middle of a semester, and/or is so overwhelmed psychologically that he or she is unable to perform academically in any of their classes.
-The medical withdrawal is intended to help a student withdraw from all their classes immediately during the semester so that he or she can seek immediate treatment without having to worry about being penalized grade-wise or tuition-wise.
+In general, a medical withdrawal for psychological/mental health reasons is intended to help a student in an acute and often crisis situation who may be in the middle of a semester, and/or is so overwhelmed psychologically that he or she is unable to perform academically in any of their classes.
+The medical withdrawal is intended to help a student withdraw from all their classes immediately during the semester so that they may seek immediate treatment without having to worry about being penalized grade-wise or tuition-wise.
 It is primarily intended for someone needing to withdraw from all of their semester classes, not just some, or one (unless there is a compelling reason to warrant a “partial” withdrawal).

 If you are interested in applying for a medical withdrawal please visit the Dean of Students medical withdrawal page.